lukepatterson31/fsharp-opentelemetry/OpenTelemetry in Fsharp.md

 let serviceName : string = "trigger-reports"

 let builder =
-	// Configure exporter with:
+	// Add the service name as a source to the TracerProvider
-	// - service name
+	// Configure the exporter with:
-	// - endpoint
+	// - endpoint of your OpenTelemetry collector
 	// - protocol (gRpc or Http)
 	// - additional configuration as needed, e.g. headers
 	Sdk.CreateTracerProviderBuilder()
 		.AddSource(serviceName)